Sponsored by:

 11 a.m. to 11:45 a.m. | Corbin Center

 With the passage of Senate Bill 1, Kentucky is rolling out the red carpet — not just for filmmakers, but for rural communities ready to lead.
-This session explores how new legislation is making film production more accessible, profitable, and aligned with local tourism and economic growth.
-From crew development to investment readiness, you’ll learn how Kentucky communities can support and benefit from the modern creative economy.
+This session explored how new legislation was making film production more accessible, profitable, and aligned with local tourism and economic growth.
+From crew development to investment readiness, attendees learned how Kentucky communities could support and benefit from the modern creative economy.

 Meet the Speakers